-This new Land Steward course from Oregon State University Extension features a blend of online, classroom and field instruction.
-This expert-led course is well-suited for busy adults who enjoy online learning but also want to see stewardship in action and includes self-paced online lessons, one weeknight classroom session in Central Point, and two dynamic field days with local experts at sites in rural Jackson County.
+This expert-led course is well-suited for busy adults who enjoy online learning but also want to see stewardship in action and includes self-paced online lessons, and live Zoom sessions where you can interact directly with local experts.

 The Oregon State University Extension Land Steward course is designed for owners of woodlands, small farms, pasture or other rural land who want to manage their property's natural resources more effectively.